pollination/pollination-docs/get-started/troubleshooting/rhino-plugin-errors/help-with-modeling-error-codes.md

 2. Non-manifold Edges - The Room has an edge that is shared by three or more Faces.
 This often means that there is a Face extending inward or outward from the Room volume, thereby interfering with the Room's volumetric calculations.
 Non-manifold edges can also result from tiny "sliver Faces" that are smaller than the Model tolerance and therefore collapse into a single edge shared by multiple Faces.
 Non-manifold edges should typically be fixed by deleting the sliver Face or the Face extending inward/outward from the Room volume.

 The message associated with the error should list the number of naked and non-manifold edges contained in the Room geometry.

+### 000107

+**Degenerate Room Volume** - There is a Room in the model that effectively has zero volume from the perspective of the Model tolerance.
+This can happen when all of the Faces of a Room are coplanar with one another, effectively making a "sliver" Room.
+It is a common side-effect of aligning small rooms to an axis in plan.
+Often, the best fix for this case is to simply delete the degenerate Room from the model.

 ### 000201